On the distribution of equivalence classes of random symmetric p-adic matrices: Introduction

-In the last section of this paper we provide a few examples of applications for the densities we obtained.
-First, we use the distribution of elementary divisors from Cor \ref{eldivcor} to derive the distribution of ranks and determinants over $\ZZ/p^k\ZZ$.
-Second, we give examples of sets of matrices over $\ZZ$ where the local-global principle holds, and compute the local densities for these sets.
+In the last section of this paper we provide a few examples of applications for the densities obtained.
+First, we use the distribution of elementary divisors from Corollary \ref{eldivcor} to derive the distribution of ranks and determinants over $\ZZ/p^k\ZZ$.
+Second, we use the local-global principle to compute the probability that for a random $n \times n$ integer matrix, the greatest common divisor of all its minors of size $m<n$ is square-free.
+Equivalently, this is the probability that a random integer matrix is similar to a matrix with a square-free minor of size $m$.